On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We suggest to view \inserted{evaluation of} calibration according to the fit-on-the-test paradigm, promoting the use of post-hoc calibration methods for calibration evaluation.
+We suggest to view \inserted{evaluation of} calibration according to the fit-on-test paradigm, promoting the use of post-hoc calibration methods for calibration evaluation.
 This view enables reliability diagrams that are closer to the true calibration maps, more exact estimates of the total calibration error, and ranking of calibrators in the order which better corresponds to their true quality.
-Following fit-on-the-test, we have proposed cross-validation to tune the number of bins in ECE, and demonstrated the benefits of piecewise linearity in the original as well as in the logit-logit space, inspired by temperature scaling and beta calibration.
+Following fit-on-test, we have proposed cross-validation to tune the number of bins in ECE, and demonstrated the benefits of piecewise linearity in the original as well as in the logit-logit space, inspired by temperature scaling and beta calibration. \insertnew{Having said that, the limitation of this approach is, as the name states, fitting on the test set.
+Thus, it is essential to be careful not to overfit the evaluation method and check which methods would best work on given data.}

-Future work involves development of debiasing methods for $ECE_{PL}$ and $ECE_{PL3}$, and analysing further the benefits of different calibration map families in different scenarios, including dataset shift.
+Future work involves the development of debiasing methods for $ECE_{PL}$ and $ECE_{PL3}$ and analysing further the benefits of different calibration map families in different scenarios, including dataset shift.

 \bmhead{Acknowledgments}

 This work was supported by the Estonian Research Council grant PRG1604 and by the European Social Fund via IT Academy programme.